 For the 0-18 age group ethnicity analysis, the data shows that we are serving Latino and White individuals more than all other groups combined, and at about the same rate.
 The low rate of Native Americans served with Full Service Partnerships is concerning.
 Native Americans are a prioritized group.
 More research needs to be analyzed to determine whether Native Americans have a low rate of services across the Mental Health Plan or just in relations to MHSA Full Service Partnerships.
-The outreach and engagement services indicate that White individuals make up approximately half of those served in outreach & engagement, and Latino individuals make up approximately a quarter of those served.
+The outreach and engagement services indicate that White individuals make up approximately half of those served in outreach & engagement, and Latinos make up approximately a quarter of those served.
 Those of multiple races/ethnicities make up approximately a quarter of that population, with Native Americans and African Americans each making up approximately 4%.
-Again the low rates of Native Americans served in this age group is concerning as they are a priority population for Mendocino County, and make up over 6% of the total population and approximately 9% of the county poverty population.
-The rates of service in both Full Service Partnerships and Outreach and Engagement Services indicate that Latinos are being served at a comparable rate to the County population of 23.5%.
-Note: Objectives will be identified in Criterion 3, Section III.
+Again the low rates of Native